https://the-bare-foot-affiliate.com/

 New spacious units, separate bath and shower.
 External Showers to wash the sand and salt off before going to your unit.

 Senor Germain solved our problem.
-He took orders and drove up to the cafe and returned with ginormous Brazilian ?’s for everyone.
-Tasted awesome too !
+He took orders and drove up to the cafe and returned with ginormous Brazilian burgers for everyone.

 Palomino in Colombia.
 Visiting Paradise.